Skip to main content

 IMG 0397IMG 0388

 In Bellinzona we sadly had to say goodbye to the other families already.
 We changed once more onto the regional train, because our way led us to beautiful LOCARNO.
 Once there, we could walk to our accommodation, the Hotel America, which sits right on the famous Piazza Grande.
 The hotel owes its name, by the way, to the famous Locarno Film Festival, which every year welcomes the many stars of the glamorous movie world right outside the hotel door.
+The Locarno Film Festival, founded in 1946, screens its films each August on a giant screen on the Piazza Grande, which then seats up to 8,000 spectators.

 IMG 0356IMG 0376